NRC-Lund/multipark-aiml/README.md

 ```
 python gui_infer_yolo.py
 ```
 A graphical interface will open for model selection and inference.
+(Tested on Mac, tested and not working on Linux CentOS.)

 ### Deploy a Model to Roboflow
 ```